 Seraph: Top Gun in the World of Angels

-The name ‘Seraph’ (plural: seraphim) is a direct term for the highest rank of angels in kabbalistic tradition.
+The name of the character ‘Seraph’ (played by Collin Chou) is a term for a high-level of spiritual entities kabbalistic tradition.
 The term refers to a “burning one” – something Neo sees when he first views him.

-As discussed in our background material on the worlds of existence, the realm of angels is the world between the spiritual heavens and our physical earth.
-This world relates to the ladder in the Biblical story of the dream of Jacob, with angels ascending and descending, between above and below.
+In our background material on the worlds of existence, we discussed how the realm of angels is the world between the spiritual heavens and our physical earth.
+This refers to the concept of angels as ‘messengers’ – which is the literal meaning of angel in Hebrew (‘malakim’).

-Being the ‘top rung’ of angels, Seraphim are the closest to the ‘heavenly’ world above theirs.
-A seraph can thus be seen as the ‘guardian’ of the world of that spiritual world and in relation to the Matrix, guardian of the Oracle.
+A seraph can thus be seen as the ‘guardian’ in the world of Beriah, and in relation to the Matrix, guardian of the Oracle.

 The Oracle is the critical connection between the humans ‘below’ and the upper worlds ‘beyond’ hers.